-Based on our observations and the results of our testing, soft, wet soils were encountered to a depth of approximately 6 inches below the excavated foundation bearing surface of the front footing line and central column footing and to a depth of approximately 2 feet below the excavated foundation bearing surface of the back left corner of the footing (as viewed from the street).
-We recommended that the soft, wet soils be removed to the above-referenced depth and backfilled with washed #57 stone wrapped in non-woven geofabric.
+Based on our observations and the results of our testing, soft, wet soils were encountered to a depth of approximately 6 inches below the excavated foundation bearing surface of the front right and left corners of footing line and rear right corner of the footing line to a depth of approximately 1 foot below the excavated foundation bearing surface (as viewed from the street).
+We recommended that the soft, wet soils be removed to the above-referenced depth and backfilled with washed #57 stone wrapped in non-woven geofabric or additional concrete.
 After these remedial measures are performed, the design bearing pressure of 2,000 pounds per square foot (psf) should be available at the locations and depths tested at the time of our investigation.